catseye/Falderal/tests/test-no-eol.markdown

-Missing EOL at end of output
+Falderal Test: Missing EOL at end of output
 ----------------------------

 It makes no difference whether there is an EOL at the end of